 The mission of the Lexington Public Library is to extend quality service to area residents.
 Quality service encompasses current resources and relevant, innovative programming which will enhance lifelong learning and enjoyment and which will empower our citizens to be responsible and successful members of the world community.

-Are you ready?
-The Gently-Used book-sale begins Monday, December 1.
+The Gently-Used book-sale began on Monday, December 1.
+A nice selection of Gently Used Books is available for your browsing and selection throughout December.
 This is a great way to pick up presents for all the readers on your Christmas list.

-Novels for Knitters and other Stitchers meets on Tuesdays at 3:00 p.m.
+Novels for Stitchers will be taking a holiday break.
+We will start the new year on Tuesday, January 6 at 3:00 p.m.
 If you enjoy stitching--knitting, crocheting, quilting, cross stitch, needlepoint, or have another portable stitching project--join us at the library for two hours of stitching and visiting.
-We will meet on Tuesdays, December 2, 9 and 16 in the Lexington Public Library Board Room.
-Our next meeting is on Tuesday, December 2, from 3:00 to 5:00 p.m.
+We will meet on Tuesdays, January 6, 13 20, and 27 from 3:00 to 5:00 p.m. in the Lexington Public Library Board Room.
 We would love to have you join us.

-The Lexington Public Library is hosting Story Time on Wednesdays this fall.
-Pre-readers and their caregivers are invited to share stories, finger-plays and other activities each Wednesday morning from 10:30 to 11:00 at the Lexington Public Library on Wednesdays, December 3, 10 and 17.
-We are looking forward to seeing you at our next Story Time on Wednesday, December 3 at 10:30 a.m.
+Start the New Year out right.
+Join us at the Lexington Public Library for Wednesday Morning Story Time.
+Beginning Wednesday, January 7 pre-readers and their caregivers are invited to share stories, finger-plays and other activities each Wednesday morning from 10:30 to 11:00 at the Lexington Public Library.
+We are looking forward to seeing you at our next Story Time on Wednesday, January 7 at 10:30 a.m.

 In the book Don’t Go by Lisa Scottoline, Dr. Mike Scanlon provides a vital component of the 556th Forward Surgical Team stationed in Afghanistan.
 He is the lone podiatrist on the team, whose skill as a surgeon has saved the life and limb of many American soldiers.
 But Afghanistan is a country in turmoil and Mike and his wife Chloe are praying that he can avoid the constant dangers and return home safely.